Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Interestingly inverted with Sonic the Hedgehog; one of the biggest complaints against the series has been that all of the Loads and Loads of Characters introduced over the years have been gradually stealing the spotlight away from the eponymous blue hedgehog.
 SEGA has even noted their attempts to maintain spotlight on Sonic, with the most recent titles having him as the sole playable character and with a minimal supporting cast.

-Of course, this trope can also be played straight.
 Some complain that, compared to every other character in the franchise, Sonic has no real personality or backstory.

 Alternate media interpretations of Sonic drift in and out with this, especially since a lot of them have similarly large cast ensembles that the story struggles to balance.
 In Sonic X in particular, Sonic is fazed into the background as the role of The Ace, with Audience Surrogate Chris Thorndyke played more as the show's lead.
 Neither garnered well with fans over other supporting characters who had more colorful personalities and Character Development.
 The Archie Comics have similar problems due to having spotlight stealers from nearly every take of the franchise.